ccdschool/fsharpdaybyday/week01/day01/README.md

 ***

 So much for your first day of F#.
-Now you can write small programms sending greetings of all sorts to the world ;-)
+Now you can write small programs sending greetings of all sorts to the world ;-)